ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-overview.md

 ### Assumptions
 {: #veeam-cr-sag-overview-ire-assumptions}

-* The vCenter Server instance is already deployed and consists of:
+* The {{site.data.keyword.vcf-auto-short}} instance is already deployed and consists of:
    * A three-host consolidated cluster that runs NSX-T and uses NFS data stores.
-Your vCenter Server instance might be different, and the step-by-step instructions can accommodate different instances.
+Your {{site.data.keyword.vcf-auto-short}} instance might be different, and the step-by-step instructions can accommodate different instances.
    * A gateway cluster that hosts vSRX firewall appliances.
 * The Veeam service is already deployed and uses the bare metal option.
 However, the VSI instance is similar from a network perspective with two IP addresses; one on the primary subnet and one on the instance management subnet.
 The VM option has a single IP address only on the instance management subnet.